 few birders allocate.

-ideas on creating a tailor-made birdwatching trips to
+for ideas on creating a tailor-made trip and contact me

 to Chiang Saen is a simple affair being right on the tourist trail.

 Buses leave Chiang Rai bus station quite regularly and the journey

 takes an hour or so.
 There is also transport to and from the nearby

 towns of Chiang Kong and Mae Sai where visas can be renewed with a

 Getting to Chiang Rai is easy too with all the nearby provincial capitals

 having direct bus services.
 If coming from Bangkok, the Mor Chit bus